ToddyTheNoobDud/yt-cipher-bun/README.md

-Basic service to eval yt player scripts for nsig stuff.
+An http api wrapper for [yt-dlp/ejs](https://github.com/yt-dlp/ejs).

 # Getting Started

 ## Public instance

-**It is very much reccomended to host yourself**
+You can use the public instance without a password at `https://cipher.kikkia.dev/`.

-You can use the public instance without a password at `https://cipher.kikkia.dev/api`.
+I do my best to keep it up and running and decently fast, but I don't garuntee 100% uptime.
+Feel free to host it yourself or use the public API.

-WARNING: Ratelimit of 5/sec, also do not expect perfect uptime.
-To have better performance and garunteed uptime, host it yourself.
+WARNING: Ratelimit of 10 requests/sec (should be fine up to 1000+ active players).
+If you have more than 1k players you probably want to host it yourself.

 ## Hosting yourself

 ### Docker/Docker-compose

-The easiest way to use this right now is with docker
+The easiest way to host this service is with Docker

 ```bash
 git clone https://github.com/kikkia/yt-cipher.git